ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_mediation/index.rst

 When is it necessary to model mediators?
 ----------------------------------------

-**Just because mediation is present in the real world does not mean it needs to be modeled.**
+**Just because a mediator is present in the real world does not mean it needs to be modeled.**

-All effects are mediated, and we usually ignore this.
+All effects are mediated by something, and we usually ignore this.
 For example, the effect of smoking on lung cancer is mediated by tar in the lungs, the effect of tar in the lungs on lung cancer is mediated by DNA mutations in lung cells, and so on.